UB-Mannheim/ape/README.md

 ALMA Print Extension (APE) - Easily Print Custom Letters & Notifications
 ========================================================================

-Copyright (C) 2015-2017 Universitätsbibliothek Mannheim
+Copyright (C) 2015-2022 Universitätsbibliothek Mannheim

-Authors: Alexander Wagner (UB Mannheim)
+Authors: see commit history

 This is free software.
 You may use it under the terms of the GNU General Public License (GPL).
 See [docs/gpl.txt](docs/gpl.txt) for details.